Typical Culinary of NTT

 advertisement

-Jawada is a processed fried snack food typical of NTT which is triangular in shape and has a distinctive aroma of brown sugar or palm sugar and rice flour.
-Apart from these two ingredients, there are also other ingredients such as sap water and coconut milk.
+Jawada is a typical fried snack food from NTT which is triangular shaped and has a distinctive aroma of brown sugar or palm sugar and rice flour.
+Apart from these two ingredients, there are also other ingredients such as palm juice and coconut milk.

-If you look back, this typical NTT culinary has a texture like vermicelli which is then fried dry.
-This food is usually served when there is a special traditional ceremony.
+If you look closely, this typical NTT culinary dish has a texture like vermicelli which is then fried dry.
+This food is usually served during special traditional ceremonies.

-For those of you who will visit NTT, then Jawada is now very suitable to be used as souvenirs.
+For those of you who are visiting NTT, Java is now very suitable as a souvenir.
 This is because this cake can last a long time when stored in an airtight jar.

-Well, for those of you who are curious about what it tastes like, you can find this cake in local traditional markets.
+So, for those of you who are curious about what it tastes like, you can find this cake at local traditional markets.
 What's more, the price is quite affordable, you know!

 Round

-Kolo is the name for Nasi Bakar, East Nusa Tenggara, East Nusa Tenggara.
-Usually kolo is cooked in bamboo which is then placed on a fire to be processed as a burnt.
+Kolo is the name for the grilled rice of East Nusa Tenggara, NTT.
+Usually kolo is cooked in bamboo which is then placed on fire to become a grilled dish.

-In the manufacturing process, this typical NTT culinary will put rice into young bamboo.
-The rice will then be mixed with the spices and water.
+In the manufacturing process, this typical NTT culinary delight puts rice in young bamboo.
+The rice will then be mixed with spices and water.
 Then this food is burned and the top hole is covered with banana leaves.

 Usually the burning process takes up to half an hour.